Maverick7t/Maverick7t/README.md

 ### 👨‍💻 About Me

-I live in Banglore, India I’m a cloud-certified, hands-on engineer passionate about both **Data Engineering and Machine Learning**.
+I live in Banglore, India I’m a cloud-certified engineer passionate about both **Data Engineering and Machine Learning**.
-As a fresher, I’ve focused my time on mastering end-to-end workflows — from data ingestion and transformation to model training and deployment.
+As a fresher, I’ve focused my time on mastering end-to-end workflows from data ingestion and transformation to model training and deployment.

 💡 I love solving real-world problems using: